Work permit: France

+Poland

+A work permit in Poland is issued for a specified period of time, not longer than 3 years.
+If a foreigner serves on the management board of a legal person which, as at the date of submitting the application, employs more than 25 people, the voivode may issue a work permit for a period not longer than 5 year.

+Work permits are issued by the relevant voivode based on an employer’s application and are specific to the position, employer, and location.

+A foreigner cannot begin employment until the permit is granted, unless exempt under specific legal provisions.

+A foreigner may apply for a national work visa at a Polish consulate in their home country on the basis of a valid work permit issued by the voivode (Voivodeship Office).

 United Kingdom

 There are seven standard ways to apply for a work permit in the United Kingdom: the Business and Commercial Arrangements, the Training and Work Experience Arrangements, the Sports people and Entertainers Arrangements, Student Internships, GATS, Ancestry Visa and the Sectors Based Scheme.
 All applications require the work permit holder to leave the country where the work permit was issued every three months under the Work Permit Arrangements.
 Costs for leaving the airport are £64, per person and you must return to the airport after 24 hours or one working day to leave the country.
 If you remain in the airport the cost is £35 per person and you must leave the country after 24 hours or one working day in the airport.
 Each of these involves its own application process, and generally requires a job offer from a UK employer.

-The UK work permit system is currently being replaced by a new points-based immigration system.
+The UK work permit system is currently being replaced by a new points-based immigration system based on tiers for skilled workers.

 Russia

 According to the Federal Migration Service of Russia estimates, in Russia today there are 5 million working foreign nationals.

-In order to work in Russia, foreign citizens must have a work visa (visa firms for arriving at the order) to obtain a work permit and get on migration registration in the Russian Federal Migration Service bodies.
+In order to work in Russia, foreign citizens must have a work visa (visa for arriving at the order) to obtain a work permit and get on migration registration in the Russian Federal Migration Service bodies.

 For foreign citizens arriving without visas (CIS countries except Turkmenistan and Georgia) there is a simplified procedure.
 The period of temporary stay for them is 90 days, but can be extended up to one year from the date of entry into the Russian Federation on presentation of the migration service of the employment contract or a contract of civil-legal nature.
 That is, a foreigner can obtain a work permit for up to 90 days, and then to extend it after the job.
 However, it is recommended to immediately impose a labor or civil contract and to issue a work permit for the duration of its validity.

 Issuance of work permits is carried out taking into account the established quota.
 The quota is divided by region, Russia and the integrated vocational qualification groups.

 A work permit is divided to some categories: